ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

                R --- R -- ingest -- R --- R -- egress -- R ------R ---- Less Optimal CDN Cache
                      <--- overlay traffic path --->

- Figure:  Routing Changes alering CDN Cache selection
+ Figure:  Routing Changes altering CDN Cache selection
 ~~~

 #### Performance and Problem determination

 Network overlays often interfere with the tools used in performance and problem determination.
-This is due to either the tool and protocols not able to traverse
+This is due to either the tool and protocols not being able to traverse
-the alternative route tunnel impacting services ability to diagnose connection and performance problems, or the network overlay itself not supporting the tool and
+the alternative route tunnel impacting service's ability to diagnose connection and performance problems, or the network overlay itself not supporting the tool and
 not supporting or carrying the tools functions.